ws-garcia/VBA-CSV-interface/docs/limitations/csv_file_size.md

 * VBA-CSV interface is suitable to almost any Microsoft Office Excel user.
 It can handle considerably large CSV files without any problem.
 * As the size of the CSV increases, VBA-CSV interface has a performance drop.
 * With each available GB of RAM, on the test machine, VBA-CSV interface can parse CSV files sized up to 107.61 MB.
-* VBA-CSV interface can work at high performance with files sized to almost \[75.45 * Available RAM\]  (results in MB).
+* VBA-CSV interface is supposed to work at high performance with files sized to almost \[75.45 * Available RAM\]  (results in MB).

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }
 >The formulation presented here is experimental and can be wrong due the assumptions involved.
 There is a real chance to experiment unexpected behavior.
 User need to remember that parse a 2 GB sized CSV file can require up to 20 GB of Available RAM.
 >
->The target CSV can't have size greater than 2GB.
-This because VBA-CSV interface use `LONG` datatype when parsing.
-So, if you want to process files larger than 2GB, you'll need to use another solution instead.
+>In theory, the target CSV can't have size greater than 2GB but in practice this value can be 1.5 GB.
+This because VBA-CSV interface use `LONG` datatype when parsing and due the VBA language is not really good when manages RAM..
+So, if you want to process files larger than 1.5GB, you'll need to use another solution instead.
 {: .text-grey-dk-300 .bg-yellow-000 }